 Take all measures to keep your baby cool.
 Never expose them to direct sunlight or harsh weather.
-If planning to take the baby for a walk, plan it in the morning (6 tpm9 am) or evening (after 4 30 pm).
+If you are planning to take the baby for a walk, plan it in the morning (6 tpm9 am) or evening (after 4 30 pm).

 Make your baby wear light cotton clothes.
 Even during winters, make your baby wear just as many layers as you are wearing yourself.
-You can add or remove the layers according to the needs.
+You can add or remove the layers according to your needs.

-During the day time, instead of allowing the baby to remain in the crib or bed, take him out and move around or change the position frequently.
+During the daytime, instead of allowing the baby to remain in the crib or bed, take him out and move around or change the position frequently.

 Make sure your baby's room is properly ventilated.

 In case the baby is excited, try to calm him down.
 You can hum a lullaby, read or talk in a soothing voice, take your baby in your arms and stay close, and try to give a nice snooze.

 Paracetamol syrup and teething gels help to soothe the teething process.
 Also, if your baby’s head appears hot and sweaty due to teething, giving a baby teether helps to provide more relief.